ToyinY/Parallel-Programming-Projects/cuda/edgeDetector/README.md

 ```
 After a few moments you will be connected to a node.

-3. If you have not done so already, clown the github repository and run ```make``` in the edgeDetector directory (Parallel-Programming-Projects/cuda/edgeDetector).
+3. If you have not done so already, clown the repository and run ```make``` in the edgeDetector directory (Parallel-Programming-Projects/cuda/edgeDetector).
 Note: You can edit the ```main.cpp``` file to specify input image and output image name.
 (Work in progress: have users choose their image when call program from the command line)

 4. run command